farcaster-project/RFCs/architecture.md

 - clients supporting hardware wallets
 - mobile applications (that may run the daemon in background or in a private server),
 - heavy- or light-weight desktop GUIs,
-- scripted/automated backend clients (e.g. in a business environment)
+- scripted/automated backend clients (e.g. run by market maker, OTCs etc)

+### Components interaction

 Each swap components is represented as a black box that consumes input messages and produces output messages.
+Each input and output message has a type, components consume certain types of messages only, e.g. the client doesn't consume messages produced by syncers.

 ![](https://github.com/farcaster-project/RFCs/raw/master/images/global-arch.jpg)